DHTMLX/docs-todolist/docs/guides/mcp-server.md

 ### Other tools

-Many modern AI coding tools expose MCP support under labels such as "Model Context Protocol", "Context Sources", or similar.
-Add `https://docs.dhtmlx.com/mcp` as a custom source in the relevant settings panel.
+Most other AI coding tools support MCP too, typically under a settings label like "Model Context Protocol" or "Context Sources."
+Add `https://docs.dhtmlx.com/mcp` there as a custom source.

 ## How the MCP server treats your data